-Commuter Students are critical members of the MCLA community!
+- We <3 Commuter Students!
 Throughout the year, our staff will fill Commuter Friendly Spaces with snacks, supplies, and information.

-- Please visit a Commuter Friendly Space:

-- o Bowman 118

-- Freel Library

-- o Murdock 101/102

-- o Amsler Campus Center Sullivan Lounge

-- o CSI 319

-Feminine hygiene products are available at no cost to students in several places around campus including:

-• Health Services, The Food Pantry, Bathrooms in Athletics, Freel Library, CSI, Mark Hopkins Hall, Murdock Hall, Bowman Hall, and the Amsler Campus Center.

-The Affirmation Closet is a space for students to both share and receive identity affirming clothing and accessories.
+Please visit a Commuter Friendly Space: Bowman 118, Freel Library, Murdock 101/102, Amsler Campus Center 2nd Floor, or CSI 319. - The Food Pantry is open to all and located on Floor 2 of Amsler Campus Center. - Feminine hygiene products are available at no cost to students in several places around campus including: Health Services, the Food Pantry, and bathrooms in Athletics, the Library, CSI, Hopkins, Freel Library, Murdock, Bowman, and the Campus Center. - The Affirmation Closet is a student-created space for students to both share and receive identity affirming clothing and accessories.
 MCLA students can donate clothing that is clean and in good condition to be re-homed amongst the student population.
 This is an especially vital resource for queer, trans, and nonbinary students to find free and affirming clothing as they explore their identities.

-For more resources and information, please visit our website or stop by the Student Affairs Office on the Amsler Campus Center, 3rd floor.
+For more resources and information, please visit our website or stop by the Student Affairs Office in the Campus Center, 3rd floor.